TAG-Research/lotus/docs/index.rst

 LOTUS: Querying with LLMs Over Tables of Unstructured and Structured Data
 =================================================================================

-Lotus is a framework for efficiently writing applications using large language models (LLMs).
+Lotus is a programming model and optimized query engine for serving reasoning-based query pipelines your data with LLMs.

 .. toctree::
    :hidden: